FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/_index.md

 > **Note**
 >
-> We recommend using the default value for cft.server.max\_session.
+> Note: We recommend using the default value for cft.server.max_session.

 #### DISCTD/DISCTS